 2. Modified Deployment Manifest

-Save the following as mosq-pv.yaml
+Save the following as mosq-pv.yaml:

 apiVersion: apps/v1